dbt-labs/docs.getdbt.com/contributing/content-style-guide.md

 #### Screenshot guidelines

-Once you have determined that a screenshot will add value to the document where words alone can't, refer to these guidelines for capturing the information:
+Once you have determined that a screenshot will add value to the document where words alone can't, use the [Lightbox component](/contributing/lightbox) and the following guidelines to capture the information:

 * Use screenshots to highlight navigation, on-screen elements, and other noteworthy product visuals.
 * Avoid using screenshots to demonstrate inputs and outputs.
 All code snippets and sample results should be in the documents as text fields.